epfl-lasa/force_based_ds_modulation/README.md

 ```sh
 roslaunch netft_rdt_driver ft_2_sensors.launch
 ```
-When the optitrack tracking is running, you can use the _two_robots_transform_ node to publish the transformation between the robots' basis:
+When the optitrack tracking is running, you can use the _two_robots_transform_ node to publish the transformation between the robots' basis.
+This is used for vizualising the two robots in RVIZ:
 ```sh
 rosrun force_based_ds_modulation two_robots_transform -m 's/r'
 ```
 - -m _s/r_ : Select the mode (_s_ for simulation or _r_ for real experiments)

-For now, the transformation obtained from optitrack is only used for vizualising the two robots in RVIZ.
-The transformation used for computing the robots' control commands is hard-coded in the ObjectGrasping class.
-This will be changed soon.

 Once everything is ready, you can perform the reaching, grasping and manipulation task by executing:
 ```sh